humdrum-tools/humdrum-documentation/guide/ch18/index.md

 | |2 |2 | | |
 ```

-Example 18.2 shows a sample passage for guitar with a corresponding
+Example&nbsp;18.2 shows a sample passage for guitar with a corresponding
 <span class="rep">fret</span> representation displayed beneath.
 The
 <span class="rep">fret</span> representation does not encode duration
 information.
 It is common to join the <span class="rep">fret</span>